 - No additional administrative requirements apply.

-Cartier Island Marine Reserve has been renamed Cartier Island Commonwealth Marine Reserve and forms part of the North-west Commonwealth Marine Reserves Network.
-Interim management arrangements apply until the management plan for the North-west Commonwealth Marine Reserves Network comes into effect.
+Cartier Island Commonwealth Marine Reserve (previously named Cartier Island Marine Reserve) forms part of the North-west Commonwealth Marine Reserves Network.
+Transitional management arrangements apply until the management plan for the North-west Commonwealth Marine Reserves Network comes into effect.

 Cartier Island Commonwealth Marine Reserve is located 25 nautical miles (45 km) south-east of Ashmore Reef.
 Covering an area of 167 square kilometres, the reserve includes an unvegetated sand island (Cartier Island) and the area within a 4 nautical mile radius of the centre of the island, to a depth of 1 km below the sea floor.
 The area around the island includes a variety of habitats including a mature reef flat, a small submerged pinnacle, known as Wave Governor Bank and two shallow pools to the north-east of the island.